danielsepulvida/mtc-backend-dev/README.md

-# mtc-backend-dev
+# This is a dev python repository is for backend developers.
-python Code for MTC
+The infra was last modified by: Daniel Sepulvida